It's often an overall strategy for success in medical school that determines whether or not a student earns a Doctor of Medicine (MD).

-Lesson 1: You won't understand everything
+Lesson 1: You won't understand everything.

-Lesson 2: You will surprise yourself
+Lesson 2: You will surprise yourself.

-"Instead," she suggests, "it is much easier to study a little bit every day and stay on top of the material.
-Of course there are days where you won't have time to study, but if taken into account, it is easy to make up ... and those pancakes will get a lot easier to keep down."
+"It is much easier to study a little bit every day and stay on top of the material,” Vyas says.
+“Of course there are days where you won't have time to study, but if taken into account, it is easy to make up ... and those pancakes will get a lot easier to keep down."

 "Entering medical school is just step one toward getting your MD; there are still so many more steps to becoming a successful physician," she says.
 "If you don't say 'yes,' especially during your first year, you may miss out on many of the wonderful opportunities offered to you."

 By Carolyn Mau